Skip to main content

 Next step

 For programmatic access, the Go library gives you the same surface in Go.
-For AI agents, the MCP server exposes 42 typed tools.
+For AI agents, the MCP server exposes the same surface as typed MCP tools — see the Tools catalog.